Mersereau Ring

-The Mersereau Ring, a spy ring operating throughout the New Brunswick and New York regions during the American Revolution, began gathering intelligence on British military activity for General George Washington as early as December 1776.
+The Mersereau Ring, a spy ring operating throughout the New Brunswick, NJ and New York regions during the American Revolution, began gathering intelligence on British military activity for General George Washington as early as December 1776.
 While retreating through New Brunswick, Washington set up the Mersereau Ring through businessman and patriot Joshua Mersereau.
 According to their initial arrangements, Joshua's eldest son John LaGrange Mersereau was to remain in New Brunswick after American forces retreated.
 By 1777, the Mersereau Ring expanded into a greater intelligence network operating under Colonel Elias Dayton of the 1st New Jersey Militia.

 Joshua Mersereau

-Joshua Mersereau (1728-1804) attended Kings College, practiced law in New York City, and operated a stage coach line with his brother John prior to the Revolutionary War.
+Joshua Mersereau attended Kings College, practiced law in New York City, and operated a stage coach line with his brother John prior to the Revolutionary War.
 As the revolution approached, the brothers offered their horses for American military service and in 1775 Joshua helped rally troops for a military expedition into Quebec.
 During the Revolutionary War, Joshua served as a Representative for Richmond County with the Provincial Assembly of New York State.

 In addition to his political responsibilities, Joshua served as Deputy Commissary of prisoners under General Elias Boudinot for Massachusetts, New Hampshire, and Rhode Island.
 In this role, Joshua corresponded frequently with George Washington about prisoners of war and intelligence matters.
 Joshua and the Mersereau family, owning a tavern on Staten Island and a stagecoach line between New York and Philadelphia, had the covert means for transporting intelligence reports through their legitimate businesses.

 In 1780, Joshua Mersereau received a promotion to the rank of Major.
 Joshua continued to serve in his role as Deputy Commissary until the conclusion of the war, upon which he moved his family to Tioga County and became a surrogate judge.